 The Restructuring of Bridgepoint Education

 While Bridgepoint Education does plan to formally separate from Ashford University and University of the Rockies, it will not entirely sever its relationship.
-Pending approval, the newly merged institution will negotiate a services agreement and if all goes well, the expanded Ashford University will become Bridgepoint Education’s first client as an OPM.
+Pending approval, the newly merged institution will negotiate a services agreement and if all goes well, the expanded the entity will become Bridgepoint Education’s first client as an OPM.

 Ashford University’s Long and Complex History

-Unlike many online universities, Ashford University can trace its roots back to 1918, which is when the school was founded by the Sisters of St. Francis in Clinton, Iowa as a junior college for women.
-At the time, the college was called Mount St. Clare College (MSC).
-In 1950, the College was accredited by the North Central Association of Colleges and Schools and maintained this status until being accredited by the WASC Senior College and University Commission (WSCUC).
-Still operating under its original name, the college stated to offer baccalaureate degrees in 1979, beginning with a degree in business administration.
-In December 2002, MSC became The Franciscan University, and in May 2004 it conferred its first Master’s degree.
-After a period of financial instability, the college was purchased by Bridgepoint Education, Inc. in 2005 and soon adopted a new name: Ashford University.
-Following the acquisition, Ashford expanded its online courses and programs, and in 2016, Ashford closed its campus and started to operate as an entirely online institution.
+Unlike many online universities, Ashford University can trace its roots back to 1918, which is when the school was founded an order of nuns (the Sisters of St. Francis) in Clinton, Iowa as a women’s junior college.
+At the time, the college was called Mount St. Clare College.
+In 1950, the College was accredited by the North Central Association of Colleges and Schools.
+Later it was accredited by WASC Senior College and University Commission (WSCUC).
+Still operating under the inaugural name, the college rolled out its first bachelor’s degree in 1979.
+Then, in 2002, MSC became The Franciscan University and two years later started offering master’s degrees.
+After a rocky financial period, the college was bought out by Bridgepoint, and in 2005, it rebranded as Ashford.
+During this time, Ashford rapidly expanded online offerings and eventually became a fully online institution.

-Given Ashford University’s history, the current move to pursue nonprofit status may be best seen as history repeating itself, albeit under a new name and on a much broader scale.
-After all, combined, Ashford University and University of the Rockies are currently home to over 40,000 students.
-As Ashford University’s current president and CEO, Dr. Craig Swenson, said on the occasion of Bridgepoint Education’s announcement, “Together, we believe the combined, independent nonprofit university will be able to focus on its core competence of designing rich educational experiences that serve the personal and professional needs of a diverse student population.
-We believe returning to nonprofit status will allow us to better serve students and to be judged and measured as colleges and universities should be—on our ability to foster student learning.”
+Given the university’s history, the current move to pursue nonprofit status may be best seen as history repeating itself, albeit under a new name and on a much broader scale.
+After all, combined, Ashford and University of the Rockies are currently home to over 40,000 students.
+As Ashford University’s current president and CEO, Dr. Craig Swenson, said on the occasion of Bridgepoint Education’s announcement, “Nonprofit status will allow us to better serve students.”

 Given Ashford‘s century-long history, there is no question that the institution already has resilience on its side.
 What remains to be seen is whether the current restructuring and merger with University of the Rockies will enable Ashford to finally regain its financial footing and truly focus on becoming a leader in online education.